isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Thread safety is challenging, often getting the better of experienced programmers: tooling is an important strategy to mitigate those risks.
-There are many tools "out there", both commercial and open-source tools, both research and production tools.
+There are many tools “out there”, both commercial and open-source tools, both research and production tools.
-Unfortunately people's needs and constraints differ so dramatically that we cannot make specific recommendations, but we can mention:
+Unfortunately people’s needs and constraints differ so dramatically that we cannot make specific recommendations, but we can mention:

 * Static enforcement tools: both [clang](http://clang.llvm.org/docs/ThreadSafetyAnalysis.html)